adityaryan29/Equity-Analysis-Assistant/README.md

 - “Summarize Apple’s Q1 earnings call highlights.”
 - “Compare Microsoft and Google stock performance over the last year.”
 - “Show the top 5 companies by revenue growth in the tech sector.”
+- “Analyze the uploaded PDF for key financial metrics.”
+- “What were my last three questions and the answers?”

 ---